elixir-lang/elixir-lang.github.com/_posts/2018-07-25-elixir-v1-7-0-released.markdown

 This change may also yield performance improvements in the future, since the lexical scope allows us to track precisely when a stacktrace is used and we no longer need to keep references to stacktrace entries after the `try` construct finishes.

-Other parts of the exception system have been improved.
+Other parts of the exception system have also been improved.
 For example, more information is provided in certain occurrences of `ArgumentError`, `ArithmeticError` and `KeyError` messages.

 ## Erlang/OTP logger integration

 Erlang/OTP 21 includes a new `:logger` module.
 Elixir v1.7 fully integrates with the new `:logger` and leverages its metadata system.
 The `Logger.Translator` mechanism has also been improved to export metadata, allowing custom Logger backends to leverage information such as:

-  * `:crash_reason` - a two-element tuple with the throw/error/exit reason as first argument and the stacktrace as second
+  * `:crash_reason` - a two-element tuple with the throw/error/exit reason as the first argument and the stacktrace as the second

   * `:initial_call` - the initial call that started the process